Former Orlando Pirates coach Sredojevic in court on sexual assault charge - NPA | Goal.com

-Zambia head coach Milutin Sredojevic has been released on bail after appearing in court in a sexual assault case on Friday.
+Zambia head coach Milutin Sredojevic has been released on bail after appearing in court on a charge of sexual assault on Friday.

-This has been revealed by the National Prosecuting Authority (NPA) of South Africa after the Serbian tactician appeared in the New Brighton magistrate's court in Port Elizabeth (PE).
+This has been revealed by the National Prosecuting Authority (NPA) of South Africa after the Serbian tactician appeared in the New Brighton magistrate's court in Port Elizabeth.

 The former Orlando Pirates coach has been in the country attending the 2020 Cosafa Under-20 Championship which is taking place in PE.